looker-open-source/components/src/documentation/style/Spacing.md

 !['Spacing Example'](/img/spacing/spacing-form-example.png)

-Using Lens and the [Box Component](/#!/Box) we can quickly apply the correct spacing to this form.
+Using Lens and the [Box Component](/#!/Box) we can quickly apply the correct spacing (the parts in pink) to this form.

 ```js
 <form>